 Here’s the thing, voting for Trump didn’t solve any of these issues.
 It didn’t add a single drop of water, or save a single farm.
 “Opening up the water”, as he proposed in one of his campaign speeches, would only have a marginal impact on the water available to farmers and would guarantee that our fisheries never recover.
 If Trump follows through on his plans to deport undocumented Californians the farmers that voted for them are going to struggle to find people to pick their crops.
 For the farmers who grow California’s most valuable cash crop, Trump’s Attorney General’s promised crusade against legal marijuana promises to destroy the network of legal dispensaries that many rely on to get their crops to market.
 While Trump’s proposals to open up logging and offshore oil drilling might create some jobs in the short term, clearcut forests do not provide long-term jobs and the global economy is moving away from petroleum.
 So when you look at actions, Trump’s agenda does very little to help rural Californians and a lot to harm them.

-Rural California – and rural America – goes red because the Democrats have failed to speak for them or represent their interests and voting for Republicans is the only protest available.
-If progressives want to win them over, we need to avoid making the same mistakes.
+Rural California – and rural America – goes red because the Democrats have failed to speak for them or represent their interests and voting for Republicans is the only recourse available.
+That could be fixed by moving to a multi-party system – moving away from America’s broken two-party system would give them a real voice for the first time.

 So what about urban California?